telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/add-row-when-tabbed-out-of-last-row.md

 ---
 title: Add New Rows When Tabbing Out of the Last One
-page_title: Add New Rows When Tabbing Out of the Last One | Kendo UI Grid Widget
+page_title: Add New Rows When Tabbing Out of the Last One | Kendo UI Grid
 description: "Learn how to add a new row to the Kendo UI Grid widget when the user navigates out of the last one."
 slug: howto_add_new_rows_when_tabbingoutof_thelast_one_grid
 ---